API Reference

 @with_pool :backend expr

 Executes code within a pooling scope with automatic lifecycle management.
-Calls checkpoint! on entry and rewind! on exit (even if errors occur).
+Calls checkpoint! on entry and inserts rewind! at every exit point (implicit return, explicit return, break, continue).

 If pool_name is omitted, a hidden variable is used (useful when you don't need to reference the pool directly).